 Fuente Allemana (Avenida O’Higgins 250) – Although missing the hot springs is disappointing, this did force us to seek shelter in the warmth.
 So, what better place than a café?
 We did stumble on this excellent café/restaurant, which serves great coffee and meals at reasonable prices.
 Also on offer at good prices are delicious pastries and cakes that you simply cannot resist.

 Visiting this café a couple of times, I noticed that it is always packed with many locals, so you know this must be good.
 Although the reason for this could also be that there are not many foreign tourists in this city.
-I didn’t see even one foreigner here apart from us…
+Apart from us, no other foreigners around during the stay.

-The rough plan from Chillán is to take the train to San Fernandez and on to Santa Cruz for some wonderful wine tasting amongst Chile’s famous wineries.
+The rough plan from Chillán is to take the train to San Fernando and on to Santa Cruz for some wonderful wine tasting amongst Chile’s famous wineries.

-I’m hoping that most sites and also wineries are open at this time of year…
+I’m hoping that most sites but also wineries are open at this time of year…